-MannKind Announces First Patient Enrolled in INHALE-1 Study of Afrezza® in Pediatric Population
+MannKind Announces First Patient Enrolled In Inhale-1 Study Of Afrezza® In Pediatric Population

 WESTLAKE VILLAGE, Calif., Oct.
-04, 2021 (GLOBE NEWSWIRE) -- MannKind Corporation ( MNKD), a company focused on the development and commercialization of inhaled therapeutic products for patients with endocrine and orphan lung diseases, announced today the enrollment of the first pediatric patient in the INHALE-1 study.
+4, 2021 /PRNewswire/ -- MannKind Corporation (Nasdaq: MNKD), a company focused on the development and commercialization of inhaled therapeutic products for patients with endocrine and orphan lung diseases, announced today the enrollment of the first pediatric patient in the INHALE-1 study.
 The multi-center study will evaluate the efficacy and safety of Afrezza® (Technosphere Insulin) in combination with basal insulin vs. multiple daily injections of insulin in children and adolescents aged 4-17 who are living with type 1 or type 2 diabetes.

 "We are pleased to announce enrollment has begun for the INHALE-1 Phase 3 study, which is designed to assess the safety and efficacy of Afrezza in young people living with type 1 or type 2 diabetes," said Dr. Kevin Kaiserman, Vice President, Medical Affairs and Safety of MannKind Corporation.
 "MannKind is pleased to sponsor this study with the goal of bringing Afrezza to a younger generation."